ShiqiYu/libfacedetection/README.md

 ====================

 This is a binary library for face detection in images.
-The 32-bits dll file is provided for Visual Studio 2010.
+The 32-bit and 64-bit dll files are provided.

 examples/libfacedetect-example.cpp shows how to use the library.